 Let that sink in for a second.
 If the preconceived notion that multiple credit cards hurt a credit score were true, you would expect that yellow line to tank steadily over the course of the five years.
 And if you combined this notion with another age-old adage that closing credit cards is bad for your credit score, you'd believe the chart was false.
 Put more simply, the red bars and yellow line shouldn't grow together.

-Now the second, more recent image from June 2015.
-As you can see below, despite applying to over 30 cards since the start of 2012, my credit score has risen past 800.
-This is considered a best-in-class credit score that grants you the cheapest rates available on loans.
+Now the second, more recent image, taken from the free credit score monitoring service, Credit Karma, in June 2017.
+As you can see below, despite applying to over a dozen cards per year since the start of 2012, my credit score has risen to nearly 790 across two of the three major credit bureaus.
+Anything over 740 is considered a very good score that will offer you the lowest available loan rates.

-I am not here to brag – only to tell a story.
-My story is this: if you follow the five rules I outline below, you can apply to as many credit cards as possible and not suffer long-term negative impact to your credit score.
+In case I wasn't clear, this hobby of credit card churning - or applying to many cards in short order - has positively impacted my credit score, helped me in securing a mortgage and unlocked tens of thousands of dollars in value per year.
+I am not here to brag – only to tell an extremely impactful story, which is this: if you follow the five rules I outline below, you can apply to as many credit cards as possible and not suffer long-term negative impact to your credit score or financial well being.

 Rule #1: Keep your oldest credit lines